EcoJulia/Phylo.jl/docs/src/man/plotting.md

 - a `Dict` of `node => value`, with the value to be plotted for each node (skipping nodes not in the Dict).

-To demonstrate, let' start by defining a custom function for evolving a trait on the phylogeny accoding to Brownian motion, using the utility funciton `map_depthfirst`
+To demonstrate, let's start by defining a custom function for evolving a trait on the phylogeny accoding to Brownian motion, using the utility funciton `map_depthfirst`
 ```@example plotting